 For first time buyers, buying a home can be both very exciting and pretty frightening.
 For many people, it’s the realization of a dream., but because it’s their first time, it can also be stressful and frightening – it’s a new and intimidating experience.
 Knowing a few things beforehand, though, will increase the excitement and exhilaration and decrease the stress and fear.
-And that’s the purpose of this advice for first-time buyers in Los Angeles.
+And that’s the purpose of this advice for first-time buyers in Riverside.

 Know Your Goals

-Our first piece of advice for first-time buyers in Los Angeles is to know, understand, and be clear about your goals.
+Our first piece of advice for first-time buyers in Riverside is to know, understand, and be clear about your goals.
 (Actually, this is good advice for anyone considering any major undertaking or transaction.)
 Having a firm grasp on your goals – short-, medium-, and long-term – is essential for preventing disappointment and financial disaster.

 For many people, their short-term goal is simply to get out from under the wasteful burden of rent payments.
-But first-time buyers in Los Angeles really need to examine their home-ownership goals far beyond that.
+But first-time buyers in Riverside really need to examine their home-ownership goals far beyond that.
 Do you, for example, plan to live in the home for a long time, or will it be just a starter house for you?
 Are you purchasing the house primarily for investment purposes or as a home to pass on to children?

 Figure Out What You Can Afford

 First-time buyers in Riverside often jump into house hunting – and even buying – without knowing what they can really afford.
 And this can be a costly, life-impacting oversight.

 Although you may be able to qualify for a $250,000 mortgage at your bank, you may actually be able to afford just a $150,000 home.
 Affordability is determined by much more than just the sale price.
 You absolutely have to take into account all your other debt and recurring monthly payments.
 And don’t forget to factor in all the other costs of buying and owning a home, such as closing costs, mortgage and title insurance, agent fees, property taxes, home owner’s insurance, and so on.